Championship events are open to all collegiate and club teams. Please see “College & Club” below for crews/rowers that must enter Championship events.

 - Boats containing any rower who, in the current calendar year, finished in the top 6 places in any national team trials, national or international championships (e.g., FISA World Cup), NCAA Championships (all divisions), or IRA National Championship.

-- Boats containing any rower who, in the current or preceding four calendar years, competed at the FISA World Championships or Olympic games.
+- Boats containing any rower who, in the current or preceding eight calendar years, competed at the FISA World Championships or Olympic games.

 - Boats containing any rower who, in the current or preceding eight calendar years, finished in the top three places at the FISA World Championships or Olympic games.

-If your club or one of your rowers falls into one of these categories, they cannot enter any College and Club event and must enter a Championship or Open event.
+If your club or one of your rowers falls into one of these categories, they cannot enter any College & Club event and must enter a Championship or Open event.

 Open events are open to all rowers and coxswains who have attained or will attain the age of 19 in the current calendar year.
 All open events have no handicap or weight limit.